 What are dental bridges?

 Dental bridges are permanent dental appliances that fill the gap left by missing teeth.
 They are used to replace one or more teeth that have been lost.
 Unlike dentures, they can only be safely removed by a dentist because they are permanently attached to the teeth on either side of the gap.
-"Permanent partial dentures" is another name for them.

 How to care for your dental bridges